-The only route finding challenge was picking up the point where the creek crosses the Bull Pass trail.
+The only route-finding challenge was picking up the point where the creek crosses the Bull Pass Trail.
 The creekbed is wide at that point and has two channels.
-On the first attempt we went past the intersection.
-On backtracking, we found the trail and cairns hidden in tall grass but the trail was within a 100 feet of where the GPS said it should be.
+On the first attempt, we went past the intersection.
+On backtracking, we found the trail and cairns hidden in tall grass but the trail was within 100 feet of where the GPS said it should be.
 If you are nearing a large tree (a cottonwood from the leaf color), you've gone too far.

 The Boulder Canyon segment hasn't seen much recent traffic and is somewhat overgrown.
 Hikers may be using the creekbed when it's dry rather than using the path on the benches.

 According to Tom Kollenborn's Chronicles, a miner named Al Morrow lived and worked in this canyon for 19 years.
 No details are provided on the location of the mine and we didn't see any trace of it or any artifacts.